Aura-healthcare/Aura_gitbook/global-architecture.md

 ### Phases

-We have to consider two differents phases in to
+We have to consider two differents phases in the product lifecycle:

+* **training phase**: A first short phase where patient physiological data are sent to the Cloud in order to train machine learning algorithms.
+* **monitoring phase: **

 ### Design